rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 Information” (PHI) as defined in HIPAA.
 This is collected by a covered entity or business associate.

-CCPA’s HIPAA exemption is meant to allow covered entities and business associates to continue following the privacy regulations laid out in HIPAA without interference from an additional law.
+CCPA’s HIPAA exemption is desinged to allow covered entities and business associates to continue following the privacy regulations laid out in HIPAA without interference from an additional law.
 CCPA exempts an organization that “maintains patient information in the same manner” as PHI under HIPAA.